ole-vi/rpi-mongo/rpi-mongo-express/README.md

 		treehouses/rpi-mongo-express

 This example links to a container name typical of `docker-compose`, changes the editor's color theme, and enables basic authentication.

-# Alpine Linux version
-A rpi-mongo-express with Alpine linux as a base image has been added. (ie, `ind3x/rpi-mongo-express:0.32-alpine`)

-*NOTE*: Tested on Raspberry Pi 2